Last updated: May 4, 2026

 - Timeline: Assessments often take weeks.
 Waiver programs can take much longer if there is a waitlist.

-California In-Home Supportive Services (IHSS)
+California In-Home Supportive Services

-- What it is: IHSS provides in-home help to eligible Californians as an alternative to facility care.
+- What it is: California IHSS provides in-home help to eligible Californians as an alternative to facility care.
 If approved, the recipient hires the worker and the state issues payment.

 - Who can get it: The parent must be a California resident, have a Medi-Cal eligibility determination, live at home, and submit a completed health care certification.